Vishwa002/CabApplication-Admin-TripSheet/README.md

 # CabApplication-Admin-TripSheet

- All details in the CommandLine Runner are Hard-code like Trip Details, BookingRequest, Employee Details, Driver Details, Destination, DropPoints and TimeSlot (DropPoints and TimeSlots are based on Destination).
+ All details in the CommandLine Runner are Hard-coded like Trip Details, BookingRequest, Employee Details, Driver Details, Destination, DropPoints and TimeSlot (DropPoints and TimeSlots are based on Destination).